Black-necked stork: Behaviour and ecology

-At the nest trees, which are typically tall with large boles and a wide-canopy, the birds in Bharatpur competed with Indian white-backed vultures sometimes failing to nest due to the vultures.
+At the nest trees, which are typically tall with large boles and a wide canopy, the birds in Bharatpur competed with Indian white-backed vultures sometimes failing to nest due to the vultures.
 While many wetland birds are flushed by birds of prey, these storks are not usually intimidated and can be quite aggressive to other large water-birds such as herons and cranes.
-Adults aggressively defend small depressions of deep water against egrets and herons (at Malabanjbanjdju in Kakadu National Park, Australia), and drying wetland patches against waterbirds such as spoonbills and woolly-necked storks at Dudhwa National Park, Uttar Pradesh, India.
+Adults aggressively defend small depressions of deep water against egrets and herons (at Malabanjbanjdju in Kakadu National Park, Australia), and drying wetland patches against waterbirds such as spoonbills and woolly necked storks at Dudhwa National Park, Uttar Pradesh, India.

-The black-necked stork is a carnivore and its diet includes water-birds such as coots, darters, little grebes, northern shoveller, pheasant-tailed jacana, and a range of aquatic vertebrates including fish, amphibians, reptiles and invertebrates such as crabs and molluscs.
+The black-necked stork is a carnivore and its diet includes water birds such as coots, darters, little grebes, northern shoveler, pheasant-tailed jacana, and a range of aquatic vertebrates including fish, amphibians, reptiles and invertebrates such as crabs and molluscs.
 They also prey on the eggs and hatchlings of turtles.
-In the Chambal River valley they were observed to locate nests of Kachuga dhongoka buried under sand (presumably by moistness of the freshly covered nest) and prey on the eggs of the turtle.
+In the Chambal River valley, they were observed to locate nests of Kachuga dhongoka buried under sand (presumably by moistness of the freshly covered nest) and prey on the eggs of the turtle.
 In Australia, they sometimes forage at night feeding on emerging nestlings of marine turtles.
 Stomach content analyses of nine storks in Australia showed their diet to contain crabs, molluscs, insects (grasshoppers and beetles), amphibians, reptiles and birds.
 The storks had also consumed a small piece of plastic, pebbles, cattle dung, and plant material.
-In well-protected wetlands, both in Australia and India, black-necked storks feed almost exclusively on fish but in the agriculture-dominated landscape of Uttar Pradesh in India they feed on a wider range of prey including fish, frogs and molluscs; storks obtained fish in wetlands, frogs from roadside ditches, and molluscs from irrigation canals.
+In well-protected wetlands, both in Australia and India, black-necked storks feed almost exclusively on fish but in the agriculture-dominated landscape of Uttar Pradesh in India, they feed on a wider range of prey including fish, frogs, and molluscs; storks obtained fish in wetlands, frogs from roadside ditches, and molluscs from irrigation canals.
 Although predominantly diurnal, they may forage at night, and have been known to forage on moonlit nights on sea turtle hatchlings on Australian beaches.

 They sometimes soar in the heat of the day or rest on their hocks.
 When disturbed, they may stretch out their necks.
 Their drinking behaviour involves bending down with open bill and scooping up water with a forward motion followed by raising the bill to swallow water.
 They sometimes carry water in their bill to chicks at the nest or even during nest building or egg stages.

 Like other storks, they are quite mute except at nest where they make bill-clattering sounds.
 The sounds produced are of a low-pitch and resonant and ends with a short sigh.
-Juveniles fledged from the nests can occasionally call using a mildly-warbling, high-pitched series of whistles, accompanied with open, quivering wings.
+Juveniles fledged from the nests can occasionally call using a mildly warbling, high-pitched series of whistles, accompanied with open, quivering wings.
 These calls and behaviour are directed at adult birds and are a display to solicit food, particularly in drought years when younger birds are apparently unable to find food on their own easily.